kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 The code draft has first versions of most of these, will add more as we get through the discussion process.

-- schedule_one.go - Add test cases for opportunistic batching.
+- schedule_one_test.go - Add test cases for opportunistic batching.
 - signature_test.go - Test cases for the framework signature call and the helper class
 - signature_consistency_test.go - Test cases to ensure the signature captures all the necessary information.
 We will take a range of pod specs and node definitions, run them through the filtering / scoring code, then ensure that the pods with matching signatures always get equivalent results.
 - batching_test.go - Test cases for the batching mechanism, separate from the actual integration into the scheduling pipeline.